joaks07/Proyect-EvilTwin-ESP32/README.md

 ## ⚠️ Legal & ethical notice — read before continuing

-> [!CAUTION]
-> This project is **strictly educational** and intended for **cybersecurity research**.
-It was designed, built, and tested inside an **isolated lab environment**, using hardware owned by the project team, with no connection to production networks or to people outside the project.
->
-> - **Never use this against networks, devices, or people without explicit, written authorization** from the owner.
-> - Deauthentication and access‑point impersonation attacks against networks you don't own or aren't authorized to test **can constitute a criminal offense** in most jurisdictions — in Spain, for instance, under art.
-264 bis of the Criminal Code (LO 10/1995).
 > - The author **accepts no responsibility** for any misuse, illegal use, or unauthorized use of the material in this repository.
-> - Full legal context and responsible‑use guidance live in **[docs/07-security-and-legal-framework.md](docs/07-security-and-legal-framework.md)**.
+> - Full legal context and responsible‑use guidance live in only in Spain need to check the law on your own country **[docs/07-security-and-legal-framework.md](docs/07-security-and-legal-framework.md)**.

 ## 📎 About this repository's scope